About Us

 In 1995, Fran Boyd became executive director after her husband, Bill Boyd, passed away.
 After 34 years of service, Fran retired and the position went to concert promoter and longtime ACM Board member Bob Romeo, who served in the post for 12 years.
 Former Grand Ole Opry General Manager Pete Fisher served as CEO from 2016-2018.
 In January 2020, renowned marketing executive Damon Whiteside became the new CEO of the Academy.
 A Southern California native, Whiteside’s goals for the ACM encompass five key areas of focus: television, digital, board of directors’ involvement, growth of staff and serving the industry.

-In 2020, Lifting Lives announced their ACM Lifting Lives COVID-19 Response Fund to assist individuals working in the Country Music industry who are suffering a financial crisis as a result of the pandemic.
-Since the announcement of the fund, the COVID-19 Response Fund has raised more than $3.6 million following the ACM® PRESENTS: OUR COUNTRY special that aired Sunday, April 5 on CBS.
-Nearly 8 million music fans around the country united for an evening of music and togetherness on Sunday, featuring at-home acoustic performances by Country Music’s biggest stars, along with clips from past ACM Awards moments.
+In 2020, ACM Lifting Lives announced their ACM Lifting Lives COVID-19 Response Fund to assist individuals working in the Country Music industry who are suffering a financial crisis as a result of the pandemic.
+Since the announcement of the fund, the COVID-19 Response Fund has raised more than $3.6 million following the ACM PRESENTS: OUR COUNTRY special that aired in 2020 on CBS.
+Nearly 8 million music fans around the country united for an evening of music and togetherness, featuring at-home acoustic performances by Country Music’s biggest stars, along with clips from past ACM Awards moments.

 History of the ACM Awards